Life As a Farm or Ranch Manager

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

-In the United States, there were 1,028,700 jobs for Farm or Ranch Manager in 2016.
+There were about 1,028,700 jobs for Farm or Ranch Manager in 2016 (in the United States).
 There is little to no growth in job opportunities for Farm or Ranch Manager.
 The BLS estimates 74,300 yearly job openings in this field.

 The states with the most job growth for Farm or Ranch Manager are Oregon, Nevada, and Massachusetts.
 Watch out if you plan on working in South Carolina, California, or Hawaii.
 These states have the worst job growth for this type of profession.